Creating Learning and Teaching Resources: A Copyright Guide for Departments of Education and Non-Government Administering Bodies

 • Part B – Seeking permission or relying on an existing permission to use third party materials

-• PART C – Using third party materials under the statutory licences, the Schools Music Licence or the education provisions
+• Part C – Using third party materials under the statutory licences, the Schools Music Licence or the education provisions

-• PART D – Uploading material to a public website
+• Part D – Uploading material to a public website

-• PART E – Attribution and copyright notices
+• Part E – Attribution and copyright notices

-• PART F – Case Studies
+• Part F – Case Studies

 When creating learning materials for students, we recommend curriculum developers: